codemaster05330/timoanttila/content/blog/backup-your-data-automatically-on-linux.md

 ## How to delete old files automatically on Linux

-I don't want to keep all backups forever, so this script deletes files older than two weeks.
-Remember to change the folder.
-Add this line with scripts above.
+Because I do not want to keep all backups indefinitely, this script deletes files older than two weeks.
+Keep in mind to change the folder.
+Combine this line with the scripts listed above.

 ```Bash
 find /backup/files/* -mtime +14 -type f -delete
 ```

-Thanks for reading and happy backuping!
+Thanks for reading, and happy backuping!